 On the eastern coast of Baffin Island, lies one of Canada’s most spectacular National Parks – Auyuittuq.
 The landscape is dominated by steep and rugged mountain scenery, extensive glacial systems and powerful rivers.
 In partnership with Parks Canada, we venture into the park with skilled local guides who are able to interpret the flora, fauna, geological and glacial systems which can be found here.
 It’s a fascinating place experienced by only a few fortunate visitors every season.
 We plan on hiking and cruising the rocky shorelines looking for wildlife.
 We also plan a visit to Qikiqtarjuaq, a small settlement which is home to several Inuit families.
 After an inspiring day of exploration, we continue north along the coastline of Baffin Island, venturing deeper into the Arctic wilderness.

 Isabella Bay (Niginganiq) is an important summer habitat and feeding area for endangered bowhead whales.
 These remarkable marine mammals are able to break sea ice with the crown of their head.
-Polar bears, ringed seals, Canada geese, snow geese and narwhal are also commonly sighted in this vicinity.
+Polar bears, ringed seals, Canada geese, snow geese and narwhal are also commonly sighted in this area.

 Prince Leopold Island is important migratory bird sanctuary, home to thick-billed murres, black guillemots, northern fulmars and black-legged kittiwakes.
 A population of several hundred thousand birds, makes this one of the most significant bird sanctuaries in the entire Arctic ecosystem.
 Given the abundance of food found in the nutrient-rich waters here, we often sight beluga, narwhal and bowhead whales, several species of seal as well as polar bears.